10 Must-Do’s in Tucson, Arizona

 Bowen Hidden Canyon trail

 Surprisingly, this amazing trail sees very little foot traffic.
 The scenery is absolutely beautiful and wildlife is plentiful.
-Be on the lookout for bobcats early in the morning -we have seen several crossing the road!
-The peacefulness and solitude you will experience on this trail really sets it apart from most of the others in the Tucson area.
+Be on the lookout for bobcats early in the morning – I have seen several crossing the road!
+The peacefulness and solitude you will experience on this trail really sets it apart from most popular Tucson trails.
 There are lots of Saguaro and nice overviews of the mountains the entire trek.

 The drive over is beautiful too with towering cacti covered mountains in the distance.
-The trail is short and moderately easy, and thus, anyone of basic physical ability should be able to complete this one.
+The trail is short and moderately easy, and thus, easy enough for most in moderate shape.
 Be aware -there is no shade, so this one is best suited for the summer season.
 Another bonus of choosing this trail is that it is just 10 minutes away from Mercado San Agustin, so you can treat yourself to a great breakfast prior to your hike.

 The Fox Theater